skenderidis/f5-cis-lab/README.md

 - Ansible installed
 - Programmatic Access for Azure

-> will update the instructions on Programmatic access on Azure
+> (to-do) will update the instructions on Programmatic access on Azure

 ## Installation